William Alexander Levy

-Later, Alexander assisted composer Arnold Schoenberg in the redesign of his studio in Brentwood, and also designed a house in Encino for scriptwriter David Greggory.
+Later, Alexander assisted in the redesign of composer Arnold Schoenberg's studio in Brentwood, and also designed a house in Encino for scriptwriter David Greggory.
 The house in the Hollywood Hills he built for himself he called the House in Space, distinct as an early example in the region of cantilever construction.
 Alexander also designed wooden furniture and bowls.

 Alexander continued to practice architecture and interior design and by 1950 had moved permanently to West Hollywood.

 He considered the Hotel Rancho de la Palmilla in Las Cruces (near La Paz, Baja California, today Baja California Sur), which he designed and built in the 1950s for the son of former Mexican President Abelardo L. Rodríguez, his best work.

 In 1952, Alexander opened The Mart, one of the first art and antique boutiques in Los Angeles, on Santa Monica Boulevard, operating it until 1977.
 During this period, he occasionally had bit parts in feature films, notably The Shootist, starring John Wayne, and The McMasters, starring Brock Peters, his sometime business partner at The Mart.
 A developer of the Hollywood Hills and a philanthropist, Alexander became a patron of the arts and a world traveler.

 Alexander's papers are kept at the Architecture and Design Collection, at the Art, Design & Architecture Museum, at the University of California, Santa Barbara.
+Additional papers, including photographs and his notes for an autobiography entitled Meanderings, are among the items in the Gerry and Carole Max Archive of The Richard Halliburton Collection at Rhodes College in Memphis.